nnellans/terraform-guide/README.md

 var.exampleVarName
 ```

-- When defining a Variable, all parameters are optional
-  - If `type` is omitted, then the default is `any`
-  - If `sensitive` is omitted, then the default is `false`
-  - If `nullable` is omitted, then the default is `true`
 - `type` can be a combination of different options:  `list(number)`
 - `sensitive = true` prevents showing the value in any `plan` or `apply` commands
 - `nullable = false` ensures the value can never be set to `null`
 - `validation` blocks
-  - You can have multiple `validation` blocks pers variable
+  - You can one or more `validation` blocks pers variable
   - `condition` is any condition that resolves to true or false.
 You can only test against this particular variable and nothing else
   - `error_message` is a message that is displayed if the condition is false